-A question I get asked a lot is ‘what should I take glamping?’
-You really don’t need all the usual camping gear as most things are supplied such as towels, duvets, pillows, eiderdowns and bed linen, kitchen wear, crockery, cutlery, mugs, glasses, ovenware and cooking trays.
-Dishcloths, tea towels, soap, starters sets for the bathroom and kitchen which included toilet rolls, tea, coffee, sugar, washing up liquid, matches, logs, all furniture (indoors and out), highchairs and cots.
-But always check with your campsite as each place will vary.
+A question I get asked a lot is, ‘Do I have a packing list for glamping?’ and “What do I need to take?’.
+You really don’t need all the usual camping gear when glamping as most things are supplied such as towels, duvets, pillows, bed linen, kitchen wear, crockery, cutlery, mugs, glasses, ovenware and cooking trays – But always check with your rental as everywhere can be slightly different.

 Weather appropriate clothes – include layers for chilly evenings no matter what the weather, or time of year.
 Also remember your dressing gown or warm jumper for the mornings/evenings.

 Warm bed wear – the mornings are fresh no matter what time of year you go.
 PJs, Jumper, hat, bed socks.

 Slippers – The floors are often wooden but can be cold so make sure you remember to take some slippers.

 Coats and Waterproof – We probably always take too much on the wet weather front, but at the same time you always have to go prepared.
 We tend to pack a wet weather bag, pop it in the roof box and only get it out if needed.
 As well as a lightweight and a warm coat, we also take the all in one waterproofs too.
 The girls love jumping in the puddles and mud so they just keep clothing cleaner for a little longer!

 Wellies – You always need wellies down on a farm – Plus the grass if often wet in the mornings so they are always a good call.

 Although you don’t need to take bedding for the beds, you do need to take it if your little ones are still in cots, and therefor I will include it in my packing list for glamping.
 We really used to wrap the girls up at bedtime and it paid off because they slept 7-7!